Tooth Extractions in Los Angeles, CA

 In addition to traditional tooth extractions, our dentists also perform a wisdom tooth extraction.
 Wisdom teeth are an extra set of molars located in the back of the mouth and typically appear between the ages of 17 and 25.
 Impacted wisdom teeth can be painful.

-If you are experiencing toothaches and would like to learn more about your treatment options, please set up an appointment with us today.
+If you are experiencing toothaches and would like to learn more about your tooth removal options, please set up an appointment with us today.

 Cal Dental Group Dentist Expert at Handling Impacted Wisdom Teeth